JorgenVatle/bnr-exchange-history/README.md

 });

 // Fetch exchange rates for an invoicing date.
-// Especially useful as invoices should include exchange rates for the previous
+// Especially useful for invoices that should include exchange rates for
-// day when issuing invoices in currencies other than RON.
+// the previous banking day when issuing invoices in currencies other than RON.
 BNR.fetchRates({ date: new Date('Oct 18, 2019'), invoice: true }).then((rates) => {
     console.log(rates) // { -> Returns exchange rates for Oct 17 instead of Oct 18.
     // EUR: { rate: 4.7550, multiplier: 1 },